jespino/mmdev/README.md

 - Combined server and client development mode with split view
 - Code linting for both server and client
 - File watching and auto-restart capabilities
+- E2E testing support with Playwright and Cypress
+- Automatic Mattermost repository detection and navigation

 ## Prerequisites